 On departure from the theater, the bass player from the group joined Rick for over a year in a comedy duo, traveling the western United States as Jonathan and Richard.

 At the end of the tour Rick started writing and performing his own original tunes.
-His first album (LP) in 1980 was called Beaten, Robbed and Raped In L.A.
-Touring as Rick Snow and the Whiteliner Band, Rick promoted the LP for the following couple of years.
+His first album was called Beaten, Robbed and Raped In L.A.
+Touring as Rick Snow and the Whiteliner Band, Rick promoted the album for the following couple of years.

-The studio really wasn't big enough to accommodate bands and large groups who wanted to cut albums, so in 1995, Snow moved a little north of town to Hendersonville, Tennessee.
+The studio really wasn't big enough to accommodate bands and large groups who wanted to cut albums, so a year later Snow moved a little north of town to Hendersonville, Tennessee.
 He built the Zounds Recording Studio which he named after the ASCAP publishing company he started ten years earlier.
 Rick also started a new record label called ZoundSound Records.

 Since relocating to Nashville, Rick has designed and built several recording and video studios for himself and others around the country.
 He has written and recorded over two hundred original songs and produced more than forty CD projects for clients in the Zounds Music Studios.